kh49/WEVOTE/INSTALL.md

 tippPath=""
 ```

 Copy wevote.cfg to location of your FASTA input files.
+For the sake of our examples, we will put the wevote.cfg in the home directory.
+If you will be working with many FASTA files, it would be a good idea to place them all in a seperate folder with a wevote.cfg file so you don't need to repeat this step for each new file.
 ```
+cp wevote.cfg ~/

+or

-cp wevote.cfg [PATH_TO_FASTA_FILES]
+cp wevote.cfg [Path to FASTA files not in home directory]
 ```

 _Note: FASTA files should always be in the following format:_